 This story just goes to show you what can happen when these wrongful Foreclosure cases have the opportunity to be presented to a jury, with all of the evidence of the Bankster’s transgressions laid out in an understandable and comprehensive manner.
 Soles Of Passion could not be happier to read and spread this wonderful news!
 Congratulations to Phillip Linza the homeowner who won this case, and his outstanding legal team; attorneys, Andre Chernay and Jon Oldenburg of the United Law Center in Roseville, CA.

 Fact is the majority of these types of cases never make it to an actual jury trial.
 Most are shut down by the Judges after the cases are filed via the lender’s “Motions to dismiss”, the “Demur”, and the “Motions for Summary Judgement”, before the trial is set to commence.
 The true life stories of how Judges have ruled on the FACTS of these wrongful foreclosure cases in favor of the lenders, in total denial of the truth has left all of the legal professionals dumbfounded, over and over .
 It’s no wonder that in some circles it’s said that the “Judges work for the banks”.
-If you want to learn more about “What’s Behind The Problem” CLICK HERE. and scroll down the page until you see “What’s Behind The Problem”.
+If you want to learn more about “What’s Behind The Problem” CLICK HERE. and and look for “What’s Behind The Problem”.
 In this case the Judge obviously allowed both sides to get their facts in front of a jury.

 This story should give HOPE to all homeowners that have been engaged in this never ending fight.
 There have been so many homeowners that have fallen victim to this predatory and corrupt system, bathed in greed.
 Families broken apart, lives turned upside down with few options for recovery (don’t get me started).
 It also underscores the value that homeowners need to place on having a “sharp shooter” legal team in their fight.

 Here are some quotes from this incredibly inspiring story;